jason/closeioweb2lead/README.md

-Minimal web 2 Lead example for close.io.
-Requires HTTParty to talk with close.io, and Sinatra for serving up the form, and Slim, because it's a phat templating language.
-JSON uses the lead hash, filling necessary parameters from the Sinatra form.
+Minimal web to lead example for the close.io API.

+Requires HTTParty to connect with close.io, Sinatra to serve the form, and Slim, because it's a phat templating language.
+The "lead" hash is converted to JSON, from from Sinatra form parameters.